 Shared User Resources

-Shared user resources give access to resources shared by the ESS user community.
+Shared user resources give access to resources or tools shared by the ESS user community.
 The resources are published here under the criteria that they have been included in peer-reviewed and published articles/publications.
 Their inclusion does not represent endorsement by ESS ERIC.

 Any questions and/or possible contributions can be sent to ESS ERIC Headquarters (email@example.com).

 Social class schema - script to construct an indicator of social class in the ESS by Daniel Oesch

 - Social class schema 2020 (zip): Codes in Stata, R and SPSS with descriptions

 - "Coming to Grips with a Changing Class Structure: An Analysis of Employment Stratification in Britain, Germany, Sweden and Switzerland": Daniel Oesch, University of Lausanne